mfeckie/mfeckie.github.io/_posts/2016-01-01-Lightning-Deploys.md

 In order to provide a separate place for the app assets to be served I prefix them to be in a `lightning` folder.

+Update your `ember-cli-build.js` file to include the fingerprinting configuration.

 I personally prefer to service images from the static folder in Phoenix as for my use, they don't need a fingerprint and change almost never.
 Drop the exclude line if that doesn't suit you.

 {% highlight js linenos %}